 What a day it is to come after a pre-dawn start!

 The ridge is challenging, sometimes blocked by steep bluffs but the trail forges a way upwards.
 The Machhapuchhre viewpoint (3980m) is the destination for most; small teashops provide tea and drinks.
 It’s the views that are warming; Machhapuchhre shows its stunning fishtail off to amazing effect from here, as do Annapurna South and Hiunchuli.
 The great ice wall, tumbling with glaciers of Khangsar Kang (Roc Noir), Tarke Kang (Glacier Dome), Gangapurna and Ghandhawa Chuli are stupendous.
-Faster trekkers continue on, while others ‘struggle’ up with the altitude to reach Mardi Himal Base Camp (4216m), but in truth the view is little different.
+Faster trekkers continue on, while others ‘struggle’ up with the altitude to reach Mardi Himal Base Camp (4216m), but the view is little different in truth.

 As for Annapurna I, that peak remains mostly hidden, only to be seen clearly by those far below in the Sanctuary, or those who venture even further up the ridge.
 This means that those who ask the question: What’s the difference between Mardi Himal and Annapurna?
-Or: Which is the best trek, Mardi Himal Trek or the Annapurna Base Camp Trek? must take longer and do both!
+Or: Which is the best trek, Mardi Himal Trek or the Annapurna Base Camp Trek?
+Must take longer and do both!

 Get help from our travel specialists for holiday ideas that matches your interests.